OsokinSA/named_entity_recognition/README.md

 # named_entity_recognition
-python code for NER trained on twits
+Python code for NER neural network based on ELMO embeddings (https://allennlp.org/elmo) and bidirectiolnal-LSTMS connected to Dense Layer.

-the main idea for the structure of the NN belongs to https://www.depends-on-the-definition.com/named-entity-recognition-with-residual-lstm-and-elmo/
+The main idea for the structure of the NN belongs to https://www.depends-on-the-definition.com/named-entity-recognition-with-residual-lstm-and-elmo/